Adrita-Khan/Modified-Gravity/README.md

 ### Theoretical Framework

 The project uses a **multi-tracer approach**, combining data from different sources to enhance signal-to-noise and reduce systematics through power spectra analysis.
+At this stage, all results represent theoretical forecasts produced using emulators; observational validation will follow upon the public release of LSST data.

 ### Statistical Analysis Methods